TO: Vladislav Yakovlev, Max Planck Institute for Quantum Optics, Garching, Germany

 Your comments would be very much appreciated.

 Also, do you have any interest in the ISO-naming those intervals down to Planck Time?
-It seems if left to the de facto consensus driven by web usage we may end up with xonosecond, vecosecond, mecosecond, duecosecond, trecosecond, and tetrecosecond.
+It seems if left to the de facto consensus-driven-by-web-usage we may end up with xonosecond, vecosecond, mecosecond, duecosecond, trecosecond, and tetrecosecond.

 Thank you, thank you, thank you.